 Pilgrims would visit ancient Olympia every four years to worship the Olympian Gods and watch the games.
-It is said that for the duration of the festivals the wars and conflicts throughout Greece would cease to respect what has later been named the Olympic peace.
+It is said that for the duration of the festivals, the wars and conflicts throughout Greece would cease to respect what was later named the Olympic peace.

 Is It Worth Going to Olympia Greece for a Day Trip?

-Olympia is a great option for those that want to delve into the country’s rich history by visiting one of the most significant locations of ancient Greece; the place where the Olympic Games used to take place.
+Olympia is a great option for those who want to delve into the country’s rich history by visiting one of the most significant locations of ancient Greece, the place where the Olympic Games used to take place.

-It’s also great for those that want to spend some time in peace and quiet while on holiday in Greece.
+It’s also great for those who want to spend time in peace and quiet while on holiday in Greece.

 The Peloponnese region is especially known for its natural beauty that combines mountainous landscapes with a long coastline and it’s an ideal place to get a feel of what life in rural Greece is like while escaping the more touristy destinations.